clipa2/MHC/README.md

-# The Effects of Mental Health Court Diversion Programs on Crime and Homelessness
+# The Effects of Mental Health Court Diversion Programs on Crime
-Data repository for paper that evaluates the effects of mental health courts (MHCs) on crime and homelessness
+Data repository for paper that evaluates the effects of mental health courts (MHCs) on crime

 ## Order of Code

-**crime_analysis.do**: runs regressions for total, violent, and property crime per 10,000
+**crime_analysis.do**: runs regressions for total, violent, and property crime per 10,000 and specific types of crime; outputs event study figures

-**homelessness_analysis.do**: runs regressions for homelessness per 10,000

-**event_study.do**: runs event study (code modified from https://stats.github.io/Model_Estimation/Research_Design/event_study.html)

 **heterogeneity_check.do**: runs heterogeneity regressions for crime per 10,000

-**robustness_check.do**: runs robustness checks for total, violent, and property crime per 10,000 and homelessness
+**robustness_check.do**: runs robustness checks for total, violent, and property crime per 10,000

-**cost_benefit_analysis.do**: cost benefit analysis from paper
+**cost_effective_analysis.do**: cost effective analysis from paper

 ## Data provided

-**crime_data.dta**: main dataset for total, violent, and property crime analysis

-**homelessness_data.dta**: main dataset for homelessness analysis

-**crime_all_data.dta**: complete dataset for total, violent, and property crime regressions without population restriction

-**homeless_all_data.dta**: complete dataset for homelessness regressions without population restriction
+**panel.dta**: dataset before data is matched by characteristics

 **matched_crime_rates.csv**:  dataset for total, violent, and property crime matched by county characteristics for control and treatment groups

-**matched_homelessness.dta**: dataset for homelessness matched by county characteristics for control and treatment groups

 ## References/Original data sources